 What makes Excel’s Camelina oil different?

-All of Excel’s camelina oils are grown, controlled, and monitored by Excel from the seeds needed for the oils to the bottling and shipping of the finished product.
-They guarantee that the products are safe for FEI horses because they control the entire process and do not purchase outside ingredients from other companies to make their camelina oil.
+All of Excel’s Camelina oils are grown, controlled, and monitored by Excel.
+Starting with the Camelina sativa seeds to bottling and shipping of the finished product.
+We guarantee that our products are show safe, including FEI horses.
+We control the entire process and do not purchase outside ingredients from other companies to make our products.
 Quality ingredients make quality products.
-This prevents any possible cross-contamination and guarantees the consumer and equine a pure product.
+This prevents any possible cross-contamination and guarantees the consumer a pure product.

-ExcelEQ ProElite™’s camelina oil introduces CamOlive™ , which is a proprietary extract of olive triterpenes.
-CamOlive™ adds more anti-inflammatory capabilities to Excel’s camelina oil, which allows for a quicker recovery of muscles post-workout.
-It also helps reinforce the immune system, which gives you more protection against stomach irritation and ulcers.
+ExcelEQ ProElite™’s Camelina oil introduces CamOlive™ , which is a proprietary extract of olive triterpenes.
+CamOlive™ adds more anti-inflammatory capabilities to Excel’s Camelina oil, which allows for a quicker recovery of muscles post-workout.
+It also helps reinforce the immune system, which provides more protection against stomach irritation and ulcers.

-If you are looking to properly supplement your partner with a great product, then Excel Supplements™ camelina oil’s are perfect for you!
+If you are looking to properly supplement your partner with a great product, then Excel Supplements™ Camelina oil is perfect for you!